Mario Rodríguez (footballer, born 1978)

 Mario Rodríguez Cervantes (born 18 January 1978) is a Mexican former footballer.
 As of 2013, he played for Lobos BUAP as a goalkeeper.
 During a game against Chivas Guadalajara and C.F.
 Pachuca he passed the ball to the opposite team and they ended up making goals from Gonzalo Pineda and from Christian Gimenez.
 Since these incidents he has been working hard to recover his form to be in the starting line-up.

 After Jose de Jesus Corona was sold to Cruz Azul, Mario became the starting goalkeeper for Estudiantes Tecos for the start of Apertura 2009.

 InterLiga 2008

-The InterLiga 2008, so far for Mario Rodríguez has been great having gotten three Clean Sheets in all three games he has played, and he was back in form to be the First-Choice Goalkeeper of Club Atlas.
-Unfortunately, with the purchase of Uruguay goalkeeper Jorge Bava, he has been relegated to the bench.
+Mario Rodríguez has gotten three Clean Sheets in all three games he has played, and he was back in form to be the First-Choice Goalkeeper of Club Atlas.
+With the purchase of Uruguay goalkeeper Jorge Bava, he has been relegated to the bench.